 5.4.4 Processing Fees.
 For three (3) years following the Effective Date, as extended by the number of days in any extension of the Term under Section 10.6.1, Processing Fees for the Near-Term Projects shall be limited to the Processing Fees in effect, on a City-Wide basis, as of the Effective Date (provided that to the extent Processing Fees are based on time and materials costs, such fees may be calculated based on the schedule for time and materials costs in effect on the date the work is performed by the City).
-Thereafter, Processing Fees for the Near-Term Projects and Long-Term Projects shall be limited to the Processing Fees in effect, on a City-Wide basis, at the time that CPMC applies for the permit or approval for which such Processing Fee is payable in connection with the applicable portion of the Long-Term Project.
+Thereafter, Processing shall be modified or suspended as may be necessary to comply with such Federal or State Law.
+In such event, this Agreement shall be modified only to the extent necessary or required to comply with such Law, subject to the provisions of Section 5.6.4, as applicable.